LuciMacedo/sunnyagency/README-templete.md

 ## Overview
-Static Web Apllication by front end mentor.
+Static Web Application by frontend mentor.

 ### The challenge